14.1 Permutation and Operator Sequence

 - \(5 \times 4.8 = 24\)

-- Each step is determined by two numbers and an operator.
-For example, the first step involves numbers 1 and 5, and the
+1. Each step involves two numbers and one operator.
+For example, the first step uses \(1\) and \(5\) with the /

 The three steps imply a specific order of the original four numbers.
 In this case, we have 1, 5, 5, 5.
 In our exhaustive search, we need to enumerate all possible permutations of the original four number, which at most is \(4! = 24\).
 We can find all the possible permutations using the permutations()